codepujan/codepujan.github.io/_pages/about.md

 * 08/2024: 💼💼 I completed my 3 months long internship as a Natural Language Processing (NLP) Research Intern at [Merck Research Labs](https://www.truveta.com/)
 * 07/2024: 📚📚 Our paper on state-sponsored influence campaigns on Twitter was accepted to RAID 2024.
 * 05/2024: 📚📚 Our dataset paper on Scored social media platform was accepted to ICWSM 2024.
-* 04/2024: 👨‍💼👨‍💼 I gave a talk on [Annual Boston Security Usability Research Day](https://absurd.cs.tufts.edu/) on our ongoing work on Improving Soft Moderation Interventions on Social Media Platforms.
+* 04/2024: 👨‍💼👨‍💼 I gave a talk on [Annual Boston Security Usability Research Day](https://absurd.cs.tufts.edu/) about our ongoing work on Improving Soft Moderation Interventions on Social Media Platforms.
 * 02/2024: 📚📚 Our paper on visual soft moderation (PixelMod) was accepted to Usenix 2024.
 * 02/2024: 📚📚 Our paper on contextual soft moderation (CTD) was accepted to Usenix 2024.
 * 12/2023: 🎉🎉 Passed my PhD Prospectus Exam on soft moderation interventions on social media platforms .